eclipse-tractusx/traceability-foss/docs/concept/#521-revoked-notification-handling/#521-revoked-notification-handling.md

 ### Frontend

 After creating and approving the notification and one of the exceptions is thrown:
-1. A pop-up must be shown to the user
+1. An error text message must be shown to the user
 2. The notification status must be changed to "Failed"
 3. A new message must be created and shown in the message history including the error description